mmarcot/website_blog_public_user_comment/README.md

 You can customize the web form by editing the files:
   - **CSS rules**: static/src/scss/style.scss
   - **HTML form**: views/templates.xml

+**REMINDER**: You have to check the 'Allow comments' toggle when you are on the blog post

 # Author